SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Stakeholders

-Even when security solutions are deployed, they are often compromised by insecure practices.
-The above studies find that of those servers that offer encryption, many use self-signed certificates, expired certificates, or broken chains, all of which cause the validation of the certificate to fail.
-There are numerous other cases in which email traffic uses weak cipher suites, weak cryptographic primitives and parameters, weak keys, or plain authentication over unencrypted connections.
+In 2015--2018, several papers were published~\cite{durumeric2015neither,foster2015security,mayer2016no,holz2016tls,HW18} that measured the level of adoption and effectiveness of the encryption and domain authentication used by email providers.
+The general picture they paint is that top email providers encrypt messages with STARTTLS and use SPF and DKIM for authentication, but there is a long tail of organizations that are lagging in deploying these mechanisms.
+However, even when protection methods within email are deployed, they are often compromised by insecure practices, such as acceptance of: self-signed certificates\footnote{With the advent of free domain certificates with Let's Encrypt, it is possible that more providers are using verifiable certificates.} (when CA-signed certificates were expected), expired certificates, or broken chains, all of which cause the validation of the certificate to fail.
+Email traffic often uses weak cipher suites, weak cryptographic primitives and parameters, weak keys, or password authentication over unencrypted connections.
 Of the techniques that rely on DNS, basic attacks such as DNS hijacking, dangling DNS pointers~\cite{LHW16}, and modifying non-DNSSEC lookups can enable circumvention.
 Stripping attacks can compromise STARTTLS, with Durumeric et al.~\cite{durumeric2015neither} illustrating how these attacks caused 20\% of inbound Gmail messages to be sent in cleartext for seven countries.
-Use of SPF is common, but enforcement is limited, and DNS records often aren't protected with DNSSEC.
+Use of SPF is common, but enforcement is limited, and DNS records often are not protected with DNSSEC.
 There is little use of DKIM, and few servers reject invalid DKIM signatures~\cite{foster2015security}.
-As Mayer et al. ~\cite{mayer2016no} conclude, {\em ``the global email system provides some protection against passive eavesdropping, limited protection against unprivileged peer message forgery, and no protection against active network-based attacks.''}